Rule 3341-3-06 | Doctoral requirements - graduate.

 (a) Dissertation committee

-Including the committee chair, a dissertation committee must have at least four members.
-In most cases the chair and two committee members come from the student's program of study; however, committee composition is left to the discretion of the program.
-The committee must include the graduate faculty representative (see paragraph (B)(5) of this rule).
-In some programs, the members of the student's preliminary examination or project committee continue to work with the student through the dissertation process.
+A dissertation committee, whether chaired or co-chaired, must have at least four members, including the GFR.
+In most cases the chair and two committee members with disciplinary expertise come from the student's program of study; however, this composition is left to the discretion of the program.
+In some programs, the members of the student's preliminary experience committee continue to work with the student through the dissertation process.
 In other programs, some or all dissertation committee members may change.
-All committee members are expected to participate actively in the evaluation of the dissertation manuscript and final oral examination.
+All committee members are expected to participate actively in the evaluation of the dissertation proposal (topic approval) through final oral defense and manuscript approval.

 (b) Topic approval

-A student's dissertation topic must be proposed to the student's dissertation committee in writing and defended orally at a dissertation topic approval meeting.
-Students must submit a dissertation topic approval form to document the dissertation committee's approval of the topic.
+The student's dissertation topic must be proposed to the student's dissertation committee in writing and defended orally at a dissertation topic approval meeting.
+Committee approval is documented via topic approval form.
+Substantial changes to the topic or methodology require students to submit a new topic approval form.

 If the approved topic or research methodology changes substantially between the time of topic approval and the final defense of the manuscript, students must submit a new topic approval form.

-Doctoral candidacy is conferred after successfully completing the preliminary examination or project and securing approval for the dissertation topic by the student's dissertation committee and the graduate college.
+Doctoral candidacy is conferred after successfully completing the preliminary experience and securing approval for the dissertation topic by the student's dissertation committee and the graduate college.

-Students must register for a minimum of sixteen credits of dissertation research (7990) as a degree requirement.
-Students are required to maintain continuous registration in dissertation research (7990) each fall and spring term until the dissertation is completed, the final oral exam (i.e., dissertation defense) has been passed, and the dissertation manuscript has been accepted by the graduate college.
-Students are not required to register for dissertation research during summer sessions unless they use university services or graduate during that term.
+Students must register for a minimum of sixteen credits of dissertation research (7990) and maintain continuous registration each fall and spring term until the dissertation is completed, the final oral exam (i.e., dissertation defense) has been passed, and the dissertation manuscript has been accepted by the graduate college.
+Summer registration is only required if university services are used or graduation occurs in that term.

-The minimum continuous registration for a student completing a dissertation is one credit hour per semester.
-Students who do not maintain continuous registration will be required to make up for all terms they have missed.
-Tuition will be assessed at the current rates when the registration is processed.
+The minimum continuous registration is one credit hour per semester.
+Missed terms must be made up, with tuition assessed at the current rates when the registration is processed.

 A degree candidate must submit a complete final draft of the dissertation manuscript to the dissertation committee sufficiently prior to the date set for the final oral examination.

 The student must pass a final oral examination (i.e., dissertation defense) administered by the dissertation committee, and secure that committee's approval of the dissertation manuscript.
-For a student to pass the final oral examination and secure approval of the manuscript, the dissertation committee must either cast a unanimous positive vote or an overall affirming vote with one dissenter.
+Approval requires no more than one dissenting vote.

-A dissertation defense and manuscript approval form, inclusive of all required signatures, must be received in the graduate college by the published deadline.
+A defense and manuscript approval form, inclusive of all required signatures, must be received by the graduate college by the published deadline.
+By signing the form, the GFR confirms that the process has been fairm equitable, and rigorous.

 Supplemental Information